HUMAN NUTRITION II BRE202

-There are eight lessons in this course, each requiring about 12 hours work by the student.
-Emphasis is placed on understanding the body, the food we eat & it's affects, our mental, emotional health (state of mind), and physical health.
+Lessons: The course comprises 8 lessons, each requiring about 12 hours work by the student.
+Emphasis is placed on understanding the body, the food we eat & it's affects, our mental, emotional health (state of mind) and physical health.

 3. Recommended Daily Intake Of Nutrients